Children & young people

 How we can help

 We offer support and care for any child or young person through our Children and Young People service.
-We have two members of staff and a number of volunteers who are involved in either one-to-one support or with our CruzKids events.
+We have a team of two staff and a number of volunteers who are involved in either one-to-one support or with our CruzKids events.

 Death is a 'normal' part of life and external intervention isn’t always the best option.
 We don't want children to feel that there might be something wrong with them for feeling grief, so we need to consider the best course of action for each child’s circumstances.
 To ensure our bereavement support is in the best interests of children and young people, we won't provide one-to-one support in the following circumstances: